GenApplications/VPClient/README.md

 #### `getSoftaculousLink()`

 Returns the Softaculous link for the control panel.
+##### NOTE: Some testing have been done, for me, the link doesn't return.
+However, it enables the Softaculous Account.

 #### `logout()`

 Logs out from the control panel.

+#### `approveNotification()`

+Allow iFastNet to send you notifications about Account Suspensions, also unlock vPanel.

 ## Example Usage